Glass for City Council 2020

 • Creation of high quality, permanent, well paid jobs which allow residents to afford high quality of life despite inflationary pressures from outside Laramie;

-• Other quality of life issues, including retail diversity, planning and zoning, and parking near the UW campus and downtown;
+• Other quality of life issues, including retail diversity, planning, and zoning;

 • "Town vs. Gown" concerns, including the lack of PILT (payments in lieu of taxes) by the tax-exempt University, potential closure of streets due to University expansion, failure to patronize local businesses and/or competition with them by the University;